Belmont Abbey, North Carolina

-The Abbey Basilica of Mary Help of Christians, informally known as the Belmont Abbey, is a Catholic Benedictine monastery and a Minor Basilica in Belmont, North Carolina, United States of America.
-The building was listed on the National Register of Historic Places in 1973.
-The monastery is administered by the American-Cassinese Benedictine Congregation.
+Belmont Abbey is a Catholic Benedictine monastery and in Belmont, North Carolina.
+Home to the Abbey Basilica of Mary Help of Christians, the abbey was listed on the National Register of Historic Places in 1973.
+It is administered by the American-Cassinese Benedictine Congregation and the abbey monks administer Belmont Abbey College.

-Pope Leo XIII officially declared the monastery an abbey on 19 December 1884.
-Pope Pius XII declared Mary Help of Christians its Patroness via his decree Perfugium Rebus on 5 December 1957.
-Pope John Paul II raised the shrine to the status of Minor basilica via the Pontifical Decree Sacras Ædes on 27 July 1998.
+Pope Leo XIII officially declared the monastery an abbey on December 19, 1884.
+Pope Pius XII declared Mary Help of Christians its patroness via his decree Perfugium Rebus on December 5, 1957.
+Pope John Paul II raised the shrine to the status of minor basilica via the pontifical decree Sacras Ædes on July 27, 1998.

 History

 The Catholic priest, Father Jeremiah O'Connell O.S.B. was a Christian missionary who had built Saint Mary's College in Columbia, South Carolina, but it had been destroyed during the American Civil War.
 In 1876 he bought the 500-acre former Caldwell farm and donated it to the Benedictines of Saint Vincent Archabbey in Latrobe, Pennsylvania in hopes they would establish an educational institution in North Carolina.
 Under the direction of Abbot Boniface Wimmer of St. Vincent, the Benedictines set about to establish a monastery and college.
 The monks constructed the buildings from red clay.

-Pope Leo XIII issued a decree on 19 December 1884 raising the priory monastery to an Abbey of Mary Help of Christians and Father Leo Michael Haid was elected the first abbot, a position he held until his death in 1924.
+Pope Leo XIII issued a decree on December 19, 1884, raising the priory monastery to an abbey, under the patronage of Mary Help of Christians, and Fr Leo Haid was elected the first abbot, a position he held until his death in 1924.
 In July 1886, the first three novices professed vows and an alumnus of the college became a novice.
 That same year, Haid founded a seminary at Belmont.
 On February 4, 1888, he was appointed Vicar Apostolic of North Carolina and was consecrated bishop at the Baltimore Cathedral by Cardinal James Gibbons on July 1, 1888, becoming the first American abbot-bishop.

 In May 1891 the Grotto of Our Lady of Lourdes was dedicated as a pilgrimage shrine by Abbot Haid.
 Katharine Drexel, a benefactor of the monastery and college, visited Belmont Abbey in 1904.

 Territorial abbey

 From 1910 through 1977, Belmont Abbey was a territorial abbey, exercising some functions of a diocese.
 It had responsibility for parishes in the North Carolina counties of Gaston, Catawba, Cleveland, Burke, Lincoln, McDowell, Polk, and Rutherford.
 In 1944, its territory, except for Gaston County, was given to the Diocese of Raleigh.
+Pope Pius XII declared Mary Help of Christians the abbey's patroness via his decree Perfugium Rebus on December 5, 1957.

 In July 1960, Gaston County too was placed under the Diocese of Raleigh.
 In 1977, its status as a territorial abbey was suppressed under the Diocese of Charlotte.

 The coat of arms of the former Territorial Abbey of Mary Help of Christians (Belmont Abbey).